 But there are physical and psychological causes of anxiety.
 You might be suffering from anxiety due to a genetic predisposition, a traumatic brain injury, or PTSD.
 When you start digging, there are hundreds, possibly thousands, of contributing factors, both physical and psychological.

 Schmachtenberger predicts a steep rise in personalized medicine to get to the root causes of various diseases and disorders.
 This means the anxiety-sufferer with a traumatic brain injury will receive different treatment than the genetically-predisposed.

 To crunch all the possible contributing factors and potential treatments, we’re going to need a very powerful AI to synthesize all possible causes and treatments with efficacy.

 According to Schmachtenberger, the diagnostics required for truly personalized medicine are going to get a whole lot better in the coming years.
-That means that metabolomics are going to become both accurate and inexpensive.
+That means that metabolomics is going to become both accurate and inexpensive.
 We’ll be able to easily run whole genome sequencing on ourselves.
 And even diagnose ourselves at home, through a single drop of blood or a laser beam blood analysis.

 Roadblocks to the Future

 The main obstacle currently is with the research.
-The economics of scientific research are such that it only makes sense to invest the money on substances you can patent.
+The economics of scientific research is such that it only makes sense to invest the money on substances you can patent.
 That means that a holistic approach to health including diet, exercise, and plant-based medicine is out.